stanford-ssi/balloons-VALBAL/README.md

 # SSI VALBAL:
-###A cost effective endurance platform using a valve and balast controller for high altitude balloons
+###A cost effective endurance platform using a valve and ballast controller for high altitude balloons

 #Flight States:
 The avionics uses an Event Driven Programming model in order to clearly transition between states of operation.